-As each new structure interacts with geomorphic processes, bank erosion energy will shift to a new location, creating a chain reaction in which each new section of eroded bank is armored with new erosion control structures.
 Consequences of channel bank infrastructure that has long-term effects (beyond the design life of the structure) are that the series of structures may preclude future restoration attempts designed to incorporate nature-based, self-design, and self-sustaining habitats, and interfere with the potential for future restoration initiatives or with the natural river adjustments needed to maintain equilibrium.
-If cumulative long-term effects are not taken into consideration, the result will be progressive construction of channel bank infrastructure that, although intended to limit local bank erosion, will likely result in channel incision of the entire lowland Cuyahoga River system.
+If cumulative long-term effects are not taken into consideration, the result will be progressive construction of channel bank infrastructure that, although intended to limit local bank erosion, will likely result in significant channel incision in the lowland Cuyahoga River system (Florsheim, et.al.
+2008)